-Matt Dillon’s successful film career has spanned over three decades and has showcased his wide range of dramatic and comedic talents.
+Matt Dillon’s successful film career has spanned over three decades and showcased his wide range of dramatic and comedic talents.
 Dillon displayed his versatility with an arresting performance co-starring as a racist cop in the critically acclaimed Paul Haggis film “Crash,” which earned him nominations for an Academy Award, Golden Globe Award, Screen Actors Guild Award, Critics Choice Award, BAFTA Award and won him an Independent Spirit Award.
 In addition, the film earned him a Screen Actors Guild Award and a Critics Choice Award for Best Ensemble.

 He starred in “Nothing but the Truth,” opposite Kate Beckinsale and Vera Farmiga; Disney’s “Old Dogs,” opposite John Travolta, Robin Williams and Kelly Preston; and the Screen Gems films “Armored” and “Takes.”

 He starred opposite Kate Hudson and Owen Wilson in Universal Pictures’ comedy, “You, Me, Dupree,” and “Factotum,” for which he received glowing reviews for portraying Charles Bukowski’s alter ego at the film premier at the Cannes Film Festival.

-His recent film credits include the comedy “Girl Most Likely” opposite Annette Bening and Kristen Wiig; the drama “Sunlight, Jr.” opposite Naomi Watts; and the heist comedy “The Art of the Steal” opposite Kurt Russell.
-Dillon also starred in season one of M. Night Shyamalan’s hit television event series “Wayward Pines” for FOX.
+Dillon’s television appearances include an HBO adaptation of Irwin Shaw’s “Return to Kansas City,” and a part co-narrating the documentary “Dear America: Letters from Home.”
+Dillon’s multi-talents have also landed him on stage starring on Broadway in “The Boys of Winter” as well as the PBS/American Playhouse production of “The Great American Fourth of July and Other Disasters.”
+His recent film credits include “Girl Most Likely” opposite Annette Bening and Kristen Wiig; “Sunlight, Jr.” opposite Naomi Watts; and “The Art of the Steal” opposite Kurt Russell.
+Dillon also starred in season one of M. Night Shyamalan’s hit television series “Wayward Pines” for FOX.